hunteke/temoa/docs/source/Documentation.rst

    :figclass: align-center
    :figwidth: 70%

-   A common visualization of EEO models is a directed network graph, with energy sources on the left and end-use demands on the right.
+   A common visualization of energy system models is a directed network graph, with energy sources on the left and end-use demands on the right.
 The modeler must specify the specific end-use demands to be met, the technologies of the system (rectangles), and the inputs and outputs of each (red and green